 As I travel on vacation to Rio with my family I called in great colleagues and friends to share their wisdom on how to get organized for the new year; and give yourself a “Fresh Start“.
 I thank you all for this AMAZING year, for your support and friendship!

 This week’s post is from professional organizer and great colleague Leslie Josel, principal of Order Out of Chaos, an organizing consulting firm specializing in students and chronic disorganization.
 In this great post Leslie shares with us how to get organized for the new year.
-I know you’ll find her tips amazing and useful and it’s our hope that you can use them to make 2013 THE year you got organized!
+I know you’ll find her tips amazing and useful and it’s my wish that you can use them to make next year, THE year you get organized!

 Now, read on!

 It’s the beginning of another new year.
 What better time to get organized?
 Here are some of my favorite tips to start 2013 off on an organized note.

 GET ONE, TOSS TWO

 Holiday parties, family get “togethers”, office gift swaps.
 By the end of the holiday season we are inundated with gifts.
 As you begin to put them away, take time to make extra room throughout the house to accommodate them.
 For example, for every new toy or game about to take up residence on the shelves, remove two older ones and add them to the donation bag.
 And whether you decide to recycle, donate or sell, if you stick to the “get one-toss two” rule, then each new gift should actually reduce the clutter in your home.
 That’s a win-win for everyone!